-The separate financial statements as of December 31, 2023 have been issued with management approval on February 05, 2024, and will be presented to the Board of Directors for corresponding approval, and then presented to the General Stockholders' Meeting, which will be held within the terms established by law, for final approval.
-In management's opinion, the separate financial statements will be approved by the Board of Directors and the General Stockholder's Meeting with no modification to the separate financial statements.
+The separate financial statements as of December 31, 2024 have been issued with management approval on January 31, 2025, and will be presented to the Board of Directors for corresponding approval, and then presented to the General Stockholders' Meeting, which will be held within the term established by law, for final approval.
+In management's opinion, the separate financial statements will be approved by the Board of Directors and the General Stockholders' Meeting with no modification to the separate financial statements.

-The General Stockholders' Meeting, held March 14, 2023, approved the separate financial statements as of December 31, 2022.
+The General Stockholders' Meeting, held March 12, 2024, approved the separate financial statements as of December 31, 2023.